-Running once a day probably feels quite sufficient for most runners, who may find the idea of running twice a day unnecessary and perhaps even a bit foolhardy.
+Running once a day probably feels quite sufficient for most long-distance runners, so the notion of a training plan that involves running twice a day may sound unnecessary and perhaps even a bit foolhardy.

-Running twice a day – or Double Runs – however, is not just for elite runners and can actually be quite beneficial if integrated correctly.
+However, running twice a day – or doing Double Sessions – is not just for elite runners, and it can actually be quite beneficial for higher mileage runners if integrated correctly.

-If you are trying to increase your weekly mileage, adding a second run one or two days a week will help you add miles without having to make your long runs even longer.
+If you are trying to increase your weekly mileage, perhaps with marathon training, adding a second run one or two days a week will help you hit high mileage without making your long runs even longer.

-While it’s tempting to look for shortcuts to improved endurance, there really is no substitute for simply putting in the miles, and double runs allow you to do so without sacrificing a rest day.
+While it’s tempting to look for shortcuts to build up your endurance, there really is no substitute for simply putting in the miles, and double sessions allow you to do so without sacrificing a rest day.

-A second run will also increase blood flow to the muscles, which will result in faster recovery.
+A second run will also increase blood flow to the muscles, resulting in faster recovery.

 These types of adaptations can ultimately lead to improved running fitness.